jlem/WebDevChallenge/README.md

 * Create a responsive three column equal height layout divided by 1px borders/dividers.
 * Create a sticky header.
 * Create a sticky footer.
+* Create a responsive website by using CSS media queries.
 * Collapse a navigation bar to a hamburger menu when you're using any mobile device ~ [Tutorial](http://www.taniarascia.com/responsive-dropdown-navigation-bar/)
 * Do the same, as the above, but only for the iPhone 6 Plus.
+* Create a basic CSS3 animation which uses opacity, transform and keyframes.
 * Try a preprocessor like LESS, SASS or Stylus.
 * Create a responsive grid with flexbox ~ [Tutorial](http://www.taniarascia.com/easiest-flex-grid-ever/)
 * Create a basic webpage using Bootstrap